Eramala: Transportation

 Eramala village connects to other parts of India through Vatakara city on the west and Kuttiady town on the east.
-National highway No.66 passes through Vatakara and the northern stretch connects to Mangalore, Goa and Mumbai.
+National Highway No. 66 passes through Vatakara, and the northern stretch connects Mangalore, Goa, and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
-The eastern highway going through Kuttiady connects to Mananthavady, Mysore and Bangalore.
-The nearest airports are at Kannur and Kozhikode.
+The eastern highway connects to Mananthavady, Mysore, and Bangalore via Kuttiady.
+The nearby airports are at Kannur and Kozhikode.
 The nearest railway station is at Vatakara.